*1970 in Stuttgart, DE

-Vanessa Henn studied at the Staatliche Akademie der Bildenden Künste Stuttgart from 1992 to 2001, with Joan Jonas, among others, with one-year visits to the academies in Edinburgh and Christchurch, New Zealand.
-In 2002 she had a scholarship from the Kunststiftung Baden-Württemberg, in 2004 at the ceeac in Strasbourg, and in autumn 2005 she had a work scholarship at the Cité des Arts in Paris.
+Vanessa Henn studied at the Stuttgart Academy from 1992 to 2001 with Joan Jonas, among others, and in between made one-year trips to the academies in Edinburgh and Christchurch, New Zealand.
+In 2002 she received a scholarship from the Kunststiftung Baden-Württemberg, in 2004 at the ceeac in Strasbourg, and in autumn 2005 she received a working scholarship at the Cité des Arts in Paris.

-Vanessa Henn’s installations and objects combine formal reduction and playful wit; she draws her motifs from everyday culture and from her perceptive observation of public space and the situations that result in it.
-She is particularly interested in various functional and stylistic elements in architecture that serve to guide and regulate the flow of public space, such as pedestrian bridges, railings, and signposts.
+In her installations and objects, Vanessa Henn combines formal reduction and playful wit, the motifs of which she draws from everyday culture and from a keen observation of public space and the situations that arise in it.
+She is particularly interested in the various functional and stylistic elements belonging to architecture that serves to direct and regulate the flow of the public – such as walkways, railings, or signposts.

-She has attracted the attention of a wider audience with her works based on industrially manufactured handrails, which create colorful trails through the exhibition spaces and along the walls.
-Works of this kind have become almost a kind of trademark for Henn, and they skillfully blur the boundaries between painting, sculpture, and installation.
-All these more or less functional elements of urban furnishings develop in her hands into a game filled with associations with one recurring theme: the path, moving from one place to another, a treasure trove of sensory and narrative experiences that can constantly be decoded anew and presented.
+She has already made herself known to a broader public through her work from industrially manufactured stair handrails, which draw their colorful paths through the exhibition rooms and along the walls.
+Works of this kind have almost become a kind of trademark for Henn and skilfully blur the boundaries between image, sculpture, and room installation.
+All these more or less functional elements of street furniture unfold under their hands a game rich in associations, but in which one theme recurs: the way, the movement from one place to another, to break down a treasure trove of sensual and narrative experiences to be discovered again and again and to show.